 Instruction to Editor: Please modify the second paragraph of subclause 9.32p as follows:

 A STA powered by a small energy supply can be limited in terms of its ability to transmit or receive in certain intervals of time.
 The indications described in this clause allow a STA to indicate such limitations to another STA that intends to communicate with it, so that operations can be performed successfully.

-A S1G STA may include an Activity Specification element in Probe Request, Association Request and Activity Specification frames.
+A S1G STA with dot11S1GActivityEnabled set to true shall include an Activity Specification element in Probe Request and (Re) Association Request frames.
+A S1G STA with dot11S1GActivityEnabled set to true may send Activity Specification frames.